kruumy/Actor-Console-iw4/README.md

 ## What Is Actor Console?

 Actor Console for IW4 clients is an external GUI application for interacting with the [IW4 Cinematic Mod By Sass](https://github.com/sortileges/iw4cine).
-It enables you to manage you actors more efficiently and provide an easy GUI based way to do so.
+It enables you to manage your actors more efficiently and provide an easy GUI based way to do so.

 ## Installation

-1. WIP
+1. Download latest version from releases.
+2. Start ActorConsole.exe
+3. Select your precache
+4. Done!

 ## FAQ